-• For schools, not providing pupils' personal data where the serious harm test under the legislation is met. example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met they must withhold providing the data in compliance with school's obligations under the Data Protection Act 2018 and the UK GDPR.
+• For nurseries, not providing pupils' personal data where the serious harm test under the legislation is met. example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harms test is met they must withhold providing the data in compliance with school's obligations under the Data Protection Act 2018 and the UK GDPR.
 Where in doubt academies/nurseries should seek independent legal advice.

 DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead or a deputy.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children (KSCIE 2023, para 57).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children (KSCIE 2024, para 57).

-Other relevant policies / procedures which should be read in conjunction with this policy are:
+Other relevant Much Marcle policies / procedures which should be read in conjunction with this policy are:

 - Anti-Bullying Policy

 - Internet / e-safety

 - Equality Policy (and Equality Statement for the setting)

-- · Supporting Students and Pupils with Medical Needs Policy
+- Supporting Students and Pupils with Medical Needs Policy

+- Misuse of Drugs & Alcohol Policy

 - Educational Visits Policy

 - Attendance Policy

-- Behaviour Policy
+- Behaviour Management & Physical Intervention Policy

 - Admissions Policy

 - Whistleblowing (Confidential Reporting Policy)

 - Sex & Relationships Policy

+- Screening, Searching & Confiscation Policy

 - GDPR Policy & Privacy Notices

 - Child on Child Abuse Policy